-The ankle joint consists of the shinbone (tibia), smaller leg bone (fibula), ankle bone (talus), and several ligaments, which hold the bones of the ankle in place (see figure Ligaments: Holding the Ankle Together Ligaments: Holding the Ankle Together Ankle sprains are tears in the ligaments that hold the ankle in place.
-Usually, ankle sprains occur when people walk or run on uneven ground and the foot turns in, stretching the ligaments of... read more ).
+The ankle joint consists of the shinbone (tibia), smaller leg bone (fibula), ankle bone (talus), and several ligaments, which hold the bones of the ankle in place (see figure Ligaments: Holding the Ankle Together Ligaments: Holding the Ankle Together An ankle sprain is a tear in or painful stretch of one or more of the ligaments that hold your ankle in place.
+Ligaments are short, tough bands of tissue that hold your bones together at a joint... read more ).

 The severity of the sprain depends on which ligaments are injured and how badly they are stretched or torn.
 Based on severity, doctors classify sprains as

 2nd-degree: Moderate to severe

 Sprains usually occur when the foot turns in, causing the sole of the foot to face the other foot (called inversion).
 This injury usually damages the ligaments on the outside of the ankle.
 Inversion can occur when people walk on uneven ground, especially when they step on a rock or off the edge of a curb.

 The foot turns in, tearing a ligament on the outside of the ankle.